XOR-LIFE/node-production/README.md

     }
 ```

-Above code is to placed in the server block beneath the location section.
+Above code is to placed in the server block beneath the location section **but not inside it**.

 Visitors will see this page when they visit one of your proxied paths `/blog` while its currently down (node app is not active).